S&P/TSX Composite Index

 S&P/TSX Composite Index is the Canadian equivalent of the S&P 500 in the US.
 It acts as a barometer for the health and wellbeing of corporate Canada and, as such, is closely followed and reported in the Canadian financial news.

 This index used to be called S&P 300, and resource extraction corporations dominated TSX.
 Currently, the financial sector dominates the index.
 S&P/TSX Composite can be followed using the ticker symbol ^GSPTSE or SPTSX.
-Its adjusted performance since inception is depicted in the graph above.
+Its performance since inception is depicted in the graph above.
+However, note that the rise in the index does not embody the full performance of index constituents.
+We need to consider the S&P/TSX Composite Index (Total Return) to see the return provided by index constituents.
+The calculation of the total return index assumes that dividend distributions are used to purchase index constituents proportional to their weight in the index.
+The S&P/TSX total return index over the past decade is graphed below.

 Long Term Return

-Currently, the S&P/TSX index stands 11.4 times its adjusted value in 1979.
-This translates to an annualized return of 6% over the past 43 years.
-TSX has returned 2.1% annualized over the past 15 years.
+Currently, the S&P/TSX Composite Net Total Index stands 5.2 times its value at the beginning of 2000.
+This translates to an annualized return of 6.9% over the past 24 years.
+TSX has returned 9.7% annualized over the past ten years.

 TSX stands for the Toronto Stock Exchange, which is among the ten largest exchanges in the world.
-There are 1775 companies listed on the Toronto Stock Exchange with a total market capitalization of $4 trillion ($3,891,999,952,913 as of July 31, 2022).
+There are 1806 companies listed on the Toronto Stock Exchange with a total market capitalization of $4.39 trillion at the end of June 2024.
 Individuals cannot independently buy stocks on a stock exchange; they need to use a trading platform to have their broker perform their trades.

-Two hundred thirty-eight of the TSX listed companies are included in the S&P/TSX Composite Index, whose market capitalization is $3,247,129M as of 25 August, 2022.
+Two hundred twenty-six of the TSX listed companies are included in the S&P/TSX Composite Index, whose market capitalization is $3,475,265M as of 28 June 2024.
 S&P used to stand for Standard & Poor’s, but now it is simply the first part of S&P Global’s name.
 S&P Global is an American corporation specializing in financial information and analytics.

 S&P Global is the majority owner of the S&P Dow Jones Indices joint venture.
 This is the company which has created and maintained many indices, including the S&P/TSX Composite Index.
 This index is designed with two goals.
 The first is to represent the TSX and the second is to be investable.